GPuntobit/GPuntobit/README.md

 - 👋 Hi, I’m @GPuntobit, I live in the metropolitan city of Bologna.
-- 👀 I’m interested in gaming (CSharp) & IA developer (Ruby)
+- 👀 I am interested in gaming development (CSharp) & AI (Ruby).
-- 🌱 I’m currently learning Full-Stack Web Developer (student) - Refresh Academy
+- 🌱 I’m currently learning Full-Stack Web Developer (student) - Refresh Academy.
+I have finished after 6 month the course...
+Started at the end of January!
 - 💞️ I’m looking to collaborate on only my project (at the moment...)
 - 📫 How to reach me gabriel.schipor@outlook.it